caichinghang/Budgee_record_demo/README.md

    pip install -r requirements.txt
    ```

+2. Add your api and set your model in the .env file

-2. Run the Flask application:
+3. Run the Flask application:
    ```
    python app.py
    ```